 Employment Outlook and Salary Info

 Bachelor's degree programs in HVAC/R equip students with a range of industry-ready mechanical and electrical skills that can be applied anywhere there is climate-control equipment.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of HVAC/R mechanics and installers will likely increase 21% from 2012-2022 (www.bls.gov).
-This above-average number is due to an increasing demand for climate-controlled systems in commercial, industrial and residential areas.
-In May 2013, the BLS reported that the annual median salary for HVAC/R installers and mechanics was $43,880.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of HVAC/R mechanics and installers will likely increase 14% from 2014-2024 (www.bls.gov).
+This above-average job growth is due to an increasing demand for climate-controlled systems in commercial, industrial and residential areas.
+In May 2015, the BLS reported that the annual median salary for HVAC/R installers and mechanics was $45,110.

-The BLS reported that most states require HVAC/R installers and mechanics to be licensed as of 2012.
+The BLS reported that some states require HVAC/R installers and mechanics to be licensed.
 Although requirements vary by state, most applicants must fulfill an internship or have several years of experience.
 Those who work with refrigerants must obtain certification through the U.S. Environmental Protection Agency (www.epa.gov).
 Applicants must pass an exam and obtain certification for each level of refrigerant handling they desire.
 These certifications do not expire.